 1998 Proof of Good Behaviour

 Proof of good behaviour (third generation)

-After a number of successful audits, our company became ISO 9002 certified.
-This official quality certificate is awarded when an organisation meets the requirements of the customers, the laws and regulations applicable to the product and the requirements of the organisation itself.
-And we scored well on all these points.
+After a number of successful audits, our company became ISO 9002 Certified.
+This official Quality Certificate is awarded when an organisation meets the requirements of their customers, the laws and regulations applicable to the product and the requirements of the organisation itself.
+We scored well on all these points.

 2019 The fourth generation

 The fourth generation

 In the meantime, the first two representatives of the fourth generation are also active within the family company.